qlonik/musical-parakeet/kubernetes/main/apps/database/cloudnative-pg/README.md

 the cluster needs to be rebuilt, it is no longer going to be initialized with the empty data.
 Therefore, it is necessary to comment out `bootstrap.initdb` section and uncomment `bootstrap.recovery`.
-It is also necessary to bump versions in both `externalClusters.0.name` and `backup.barmanObjectStore.serverName`.
+It is also necessary to bump versions in both `externalClusters.1.name` (the one corresponding to active cluster) and `backup.barmanObjectStore.serverName`.
 This way, the cluster will recover from the version that is next from the current version and will start backing up into a future version.